 Perhaps unsurprisingly, given the events of the war, York’s ruling oligarchy shared a conservative pro-British outlook.
 Called the Family Compact, the group consisted of William Jarvis, a New England Loyalist who became provincial secretary; John Beverley Robinson, son of a Virginia Loyalist, who became attorney general at age 21 and, later, chief justice of Upper Canada; and Scottish-educated John Strachan, a schoolmaster who became an Anglican rector and, eventually, the most powerful figure in York.
 Anglo-Irish Dr. William Warren Baldwin, doctor, lawyer, architect, judge, and politician, laid out Spadina Avenue as a thoroughfare leading to his country house; the Boultons were prominent lawyers, judges, and politicians—Judge D’Arcy Boulton built a mansion, the Grange, which later became the core of the Art Gallery of Ontario and still stands today.

 The Early 1800s Rebellion & Immigration

 As increasing numbers of immigrants arrived, demands arose for democracy and reform.
-Among the reformers were such leaders as Francis Collins, who launched the radical paper Canadian Freeman in 1825; lawyer William Draper; and, most famous of all, fiery William Lyon Mackenzie, who was elected Toronto’s first mayor in 1834.
+Among the reformers were such leaders as Francis Collins, who launched the radical paper Canadian Freeman in 1825; lawyer and attorney general William Draper; and, most famous of all, fiery William Lyon Mackenzie, who was elected Toronto’s first mayor in 1834.